rakuten-frontend/webpage-toolkit/README.md

 * Import/export form data
 * Auto-save in Local Storage

+## Usage
+**TBD**.
+(Sorry!)

+I'm planning to provide a CLI for generating your HTML generator.
+Currently, you can clone this repo and run `gulp serve` to try the demo on your PC.

 ## License
 Copyright (c) 2015 Rakuten, Inc. Licensed under the [MIT License](LICENSE).